Thubs/School/README.md

 # School

-School programming
+~School programming~

-.ees are eduscratch
+.ees is eduscratch

 Feel free to use this whenever